 The power station stopped production on 2 February 1979, while the boilers continued to operate until the early 1990s.

-However, the most colourful detail in the history of the Creative Hub is related to culture and, more specifically, 1977, when the renowned Russian director Andrei Tarkovsky shot his film Stalker, now a classic of sci-fi cinema, in the complex.
+However, the most colourful detail in the history of the Tallinn Creative Hub (Kultuurikatel) is related to culture and, more specifically, 1977, when the renowned Russian director Andrei Tarkovsky shot his film Stalker, now a classic of sci-fi cinema, in the complex.
 The famous scene where the protagonists enter the Zone was filmed right at the gate of the Creative Hub.
 The letters UN - standing for United Nations - were painted on the chimney in the course of the film shoot and are still visible today.

 The spatial working environment design concept

 The spatial environment expresses the combined and opposing effects of robotisation, demographic processes, global warming, and a number of other factors.
 Finding a dynamic rhythm and balance is important in the creation of a work environment where the inner space carries a role in achieving efficiency and an effective workflow.

 The industrial atmosphere characteristic of the Tallinn Creative Hub (Kultuurikatel) is enhanced with the addition of a digital level – visualising the dynamics of nature, such as the movement of air or the flowing of water.
 With the help of a digital impulse from wind speed (from the Ristna weather station in Hiiumaa) and wave height (from Tallinn Bay), the digital screen wall (the Boiler Room), the illuminated textile (Power Station), and the kinetic illuminated ceiling of the main meeting hall (Engine Hall), are activated.
 The starting point for the activation of these solutions is technologically similar data, which is expressed through the characteristic means of each object – the installation of digital screens through interactive hyper-abstractions, the digital textile through a delicate play of light, and the kinetic illuminated ceiling activates as a digital spatial object.